 Accomodating Disabilities

-Penn State welcomes students with disabilities into the University's educational programs.
-Every Penn State campus has resources for students with disabilities.
-The Student Disability Resources (SDR) website provides contacts for disability services at every Penn State campus.
-For further information, please visit the SDR website.
+Penn State welcomes students with disabilities into the University’s educational programs.
+Every Penn State campus has an office for students with disabilities, including World Campus.
+The Disabilities and Accommodations section of the Chaiken Center for Student Success website provides World Campus students with information regarding how to request accommodations, documentation guidelines and eligibility, and appeals and complaints.
+For additional information, please visit the University's Student Disability Resources website.

-In order to apply for reasonable accommodations, you must contact the appropriate disability resources office at the campus where you are officially enrolled, participate in an intake interview, and provide documentation based on the documentation guidelines.
-If the documentation supports your request for reasonable accommodations, your campus's disability resources office will provide you with an accommodation letter.
+In order to receive consideration for reasonable accommodations, you must contact the appropriate disability services office at the campus where you are officially enrolled, participate in an intake interview, and provide documentation.
+If the documentation supports your request for reasonable accommodations, your campus's disability services office will provide you with an accommodation letter.
 Please share this letter with your instructors and discuss the accommodations with them as early in your courses as possible.
 You must follow this process for every semester that you request accommodations.

 Additional Policies